pyload/pyload/docs/api/json_api.rst

 ``http://pyload-core/api/getUserData/"username"/"password"``.

 Strings are wrapped in double qoutes, because `"username"` represents a string in JSON format.
 It's not limited to strings and integers, every container type like lists and dicts are possible.
-You usually don't have to convert them.
+You usually do not have to convert them.
 Just use a JSON encoder before using them in the HTTP request.

 Please note that the data has to be urlencoded at last.
 (Most libraries will do that automatically)